 Though it sounds so harmless, the Juvenate was not met with a welcoming cheer when it was released in 2015.
 It caused quite a stir not because of structural or functional deficiencies (of course not!), but because of its original name Zenji.
 The name was supposed to be a nod to its zen-like properties of being simple and straightforward yet elegantly functional, but it turned out to be an unwitting reference to a racial slur by some Middle-Eastern people against migrants from a small African region called Zanzibar.

-Nike changed the name to the current one, and it didn’t take long before people started to focus more on the benefits that the new model provides, which include its being so flexible (enough to be folded, really!) it’s easy to carry it in bags.
-This just proves that Nike and its products are truly more than just their famous (or infamous) names.
+Nike changed the name to the current one, and it didn't take long before people started to focus more on the benefits that the new model provides, which include its being so flexible (enough to be folded, really!) it's easy to carry it in bags.
+This just proves that Nike and its products are indeed more than just their famous (or infamous) names.

-Nike Juvenate Style
+Nike Juvenate Colorways

 - The Nike Juvenate makes use of the Solarsoft technology on the midsole to provide lightweight cushioning.

-- The heel counter features a large NIKE
+- The heel counter features a large

-- A large swoosh sits on the lateral side of this shoe’s midfoot overlay.
+- A large Swoosh sits on the lateral side of this shoe’s midfoot overlay.